 Then compare their daily amount to the Recommended Dietary Allowance put out by our government’s Health Dept. and echoed by the medical industry.
 (1)

 And it’s even been shown that experienced resistance trainees can consume as much as ~1.5 grams of protein per lb. of body weight per day and burn more fat off doing so.
 (2)

 Further, those males & females in the study had zero negative health issues associated with that really really high protein intake.

 However, there is always such a thing as too much of a good thing.

-* Excess protein is stored as fat (6).
-Meaning, eating more than your body can use for its muscle building & other functions will add fat onto your body.
+* Eating more protein than your body can use for its muscle building & other functions will add fat onto your body.
+(3)

 * The amino acids that are contained in that excess protein are unused and get excreted.
 In other words, wasted.

 * Per the ISSN’s extensive sports science research, unless you’re an elite athlete (or really hittin’ the weights hard) your body is unlikely to utilize any protein you consume much above 1 gram per lb. of your bodyweight per day (180 lb. person = 180 grams protein/day).
 (4)

 Let quality fats provide some calories